 A group of travel organizations and other entities have recently formed an organization called RESPECT, http://www.prweb.com/releases/2016/12/prweb13923886.htm "Responsible and Ethical Cuba Travel," which has adopted guidelines whose "aim is to make US travel to Cuba part of the global movement for ethical travel . . . particularly important in supporting Cuba’s goal to become a sustainable destination for mutual learning and benefit.”
 We encourage Cuba travelers to use providers that adhere to these principles.

-U.S. citizens and residents who travel to Cuba without complying with the licensure requirements (described above in LICENSED travel to Cuba) do so in contravention of U.S. Federal law.
-Nevertheless, many people choose to follow this course.
-Before the Obama Presidency, most non-Cuban American travelers to Cuba went unlicensed.
-But since you couldn’t (and can’t) get on a direct US-to-Cuba flight without a license, they traveled through a third country – Canada, Mexico, Jamaica etc. Perhaps the most popular route is via Cancun, Mexico.
-First you book and fly a regular flight to Cancun, then upon arrival you will transfer to a Cubana or Interjet flight to Cuba.
+Before Obama most non-Cuban American travelers to Cuba went unlicensed.
+But since you couldn’t (and can’t) get on a direct flight to Cuba without a license, they traveled through a third country – Canada, Mexico, Jamaica etc. Perhaps the most popular route is via Cancun.
+You can book a regular flight to Cancun and pick up an Interjet flight to Cuba.

 People who do this are breaking the civil law of unlicensed travel to Cuba and could end up with a big fine.
 The dilemma for such travelers is what to do when you have to fill in the customs form on return that asks which countries you visited.
 Do you just say Mexico or do you say Mexico and Cuba.
 Probably many people lie, but be aware that being caught lying to a customs official is a more serious crime than unlicensed travel to Cuba.